 This web page provides links to companies that develop products using computer vision.
 Computer vision (also often referred to as "machine vision" or "automated imaging") is the automated extraction of information from images.
+This differs from image processing, in which an image is processed to produce another image.
 This page covers only products based on computer or machine vision, and it does not cover image processing or any of the many suppliers of sensors or other equipment to the industry.